Jean Piaget’s cognitive development theory tells us that children learn and grow through four different stages of mental development.

 - Information Processing Theory, inspired by the works of George Armitage Miller, John William Atkinson, and Richard Shiffrin.

-Who Was Jean Piaget And What Was His Theory
+Jean Piaget And His Cognitive Development Theory

 Jean Piaget was a Swiss developmental psychologist.
 He began his career as a biologist studying mollusks and sparrows.
 But, by the time he died in 1980, he was already one of the most significant psychologists of the twentieth century.